balazsgyenes/parllel/docs/design.md

     - Arrays are either numpy ndarrays, (or a subclass) or torch tensors
 - Establish clear interface to Handler/Agent - is the `obs + prev_action` or `obs + prev_action + prev_reward`?
 This also sort of makes the mini sampler obsolete, unless it hard-codes `(None)` for `prev_action + prev_reward`.
 - Clean up cage logic.
 Use already_done to prevent extra step calls.
 Reset is available as sync and async calls.
 Add optional auto-reset mode for performance.
+    - Merge `collect_deferred_reset` and `reset_async`.
 - Samples transformations, e.g. reward normalization, observation normalization, advantage estimation (jitted), creation of `valid` array
 - NamedArrayTuple/NamedTuple `__repr__` method should return a dict for easier debug viewing.
 - Add simple interface to Stable Baselines in the form of a gym wrapper that looks like the parallel vector wrapper but preallocates memory.
 - Add argument to `ParallelProcessCage` to choose between process creation methods
 - Prevent calls to `agent.step()` for environments that are done and waiting for be reset.
 The speedup from this might not be significant.
+- BUG: fix array indexing logic.
+Is the wrapped array indexed when the Array object is indexed?
+How can this indexed array state be reconstructed when unpickling?
+Ensure this is correct in all cases, including rotating arrays.

 ## Ideas
 - Sampler types: